 FCJ Superior General Mother Josephine Petit in 1882

-Bishop Grandin decided it was necessary for the sisters to be called away from their original Canadian mission, St. Laurent, after they had been caught in the midst of the Riel Rebellion.
+The Sisters had to leave their original Canadian mission, St. Laurent, after they had been caught in the midst of the Riel Rebellion.
 Welcomed in Calgary on July 26, 1885, the Sisters were given the Oblate Fathers’ home as their residence and immediately opened their doors to children for classes in September.